mtfoley/pr-compliance-action/README.md

 Check | Outcome on Failure
 --- | ---
 PR Title Lint | Action shows as failed check.
-Action leaves comment.
+Action leaves review comment.
 PR Refers to Issue | Action closes issue.
-Action leaves comment.
+Action leaves review comment.
 PR Originates from Protected Branch | Action closes issue.
-Action leaves comment.
+Action leaves review comment.
-PR Avoids Watched Files | Action leaves comment.
+PR Avoids Watched Files | Action leaves review comment.

+If a PR is initially deemed non-compliant by the action and a review comment is left, the action will update this same review comment each time it runs again (e.g. if the PR title or description changes).
+If the PR is found to be compliant after changes, the review comment will be updated to reflect this.

 ## Inputs